BOOK FOOD EXPERIENCES

 By Rika Hoffman

-Buzzing with activity throughout the day and deep into the evening, there is always something to do around Shinjuku.
+Buzzing with activity all day and all night, there is always something to do in Shinjuku.

-One of Tokyo’s 23 wards, Shinjuku-ku (Shinjuku ward) comprises several neighborhoods, including residential areas like Yotsuya and the college town of Takadanobaba.
-But when people talk about Shinjuku, they’re often describing the immediate area around Shinjuku Station, the world’s busiest train station.
+One of Tokyo's 23 wards, Shinjuku comprises several neighborhoods, including residential areas like Yotsuya and the college town of Takadanobaba.
+But when people talk about Shinjuku, they often refer to the immediate area around Shinjuku Station, the world's busiest train station.

 Want the low-down on the best things to do in Shinjuku?
 Whether you’re an art-lover, bar-hopper, nature-seeker, or food fiend, we’ve got you covered.